 In connection with the Company's change of business filed in September 2017 ("Change of Business"), the Company acquired digital currency mining data centre equipment in Iceland (the "Genesis Transaction") from Genesis Mining Ltd. ("Genesis") (Note 6).
 Following the initial acquisition, the Company acquired additional data centre equipment in Iceland and Sweden throughout fiscal 2018.
-Phases one and two of Sweden commenced operations on January 15, 2018 and March 31, 2018 respectively, while phase three commenced operations on April 30, 2018 (Note 10).
+Phases one and two of Sweden commenced operations on January 15, 2018 and March 31, 2018 respectively, while phase three and four commenced operations on April 30, 2018 and September 30, 2018 respectively (Note 10).
 The Company is in the business of providing infrastructure solutions, including the provision of computational capacity to distributed networks, in the blockchain industry.
 The Company's operations are focused on the mining and sale of digital currencies.